gataca-io/gataca.io/content/posts/ssi-essentials-everything-you-need-to-know-about-decentralized-identity.md

 ## Benefits: short term vs. long term

 A user-centric Digital Identity model has extensive benefits for individuals and businesses alike.
-In the short term, the implementation of Decentralized Identities lays down a mmeansto reduce administrative and compliance costs as well as operational costs related to security for public administrations and online service providers.
+In the short term, the implementation of Decentralized Identities lays down a means to reduce administrative and compliance costs as well as operational costs related to security for public administrations and online service providers.
 Some of the benefits of implementing SSI technology include:

 * **Decreased Identity fraud (identity theft)** through the elimination of centralized databases & passwords and with the introduction of tamper-proof verifiable credentials and government-grade secure ID Wallets.
 * **Improved conversion rates/reduced onboarding abandonment rates** through one-click onboarding and authentication processes that enhance customer experience.
 Customers forget about lengthy Know-Your-Customer (KYC) forms that force them to manually fill in the required information.